Skip to main content

 Help your child get enough sleep

 Good sleep will improve thinking and concentration.
-Most teenagers need 8 to 10 hours of sleep a night.
+Most young people need 8 to 10 hours of sleep a night.

-Allow half an hour or so for kids to wind down between studying, watching TV or using a computer and going to bed.
+Allow half an hour or so for your child to wind down between studying, watching TV or using a computer and going to bed.
 This will help them get a good night's sleep.

 Cramming all night before an exam is usually a bad idea.
 Sleep will benefit your child far more than a few hours of anxious last-minute study.